jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 }
 ```

-It's worth noting that if the code did more complex things like open files or require randomness (for instance to initialise a `HashMap`), it would require more imports.
+As we can see, even a very basic Rust program requires a bunch of different WASI interfaces to be provided.
+If the code did more complex things like open files or require randomness (for instance to initialise a `HashMap`), it would require more imports.

-`wasmtime` makes these WASI imports available by default, but we would have to make sure to provide them if we wanted to run this code in the browser.
+Wasmtime makes these WASI imports available by default, but we would have to make sure to provide them if we wanted to run this code in the browser.
 Let's see what that looks like.

 ## Hello World in the browser

-As with our simpler examples, our first step is to transpile to JS:
+As with our simpler examples, our first step is to transpile our "Hello World" Rust component to JavaScript:

 ```sh
 jco transpile rust/target/wasm32-wasip2/debug/rust.wasm --instantiation async -o rust_js
 ```

-We'll write just enough code to make the `println!` print via `console.log` bug otherwise provide stubs since we know they won't actually be called.
+We'll write just enough code to make the `println!` print via `console.log` and otherwise provide stubs for the imports that won't be used.
 For more complex programs, more of these will need actual implementations.
 While you can get a feeling for what you need by printing the WIT, viewing [the actual WIT files for WASI 0.2][wasi-wit] is recommended as they are better commented and give a better idea for what any implementations you write need to actually do.

 ```html
 <script type="module">